-The role of DTF is to act as a facilitator for GGB projects.
-DTF facilitators are critical to securing project funding and bring experience and expertise in energy efficiency, EPC projects and program coordination.
+The role of GGB is to act as a facilitator for these projects.
+GGB facilitators are critical to securing project funding and bring experience and expertise in energy efficiency, EPC projects and program coordination.

-DTF facilitators can provide advice and support to departments and agencies with respect to:
+GGB facilitators can provide advice and support to departments and agencies with respect to:

-- development of a project plan, internal approvals and appropriate project governance - access and communication with the EPC service panel; - preparation of tender and contract documents; - management of tender processes; - determining appropriate funding requirements; - implementation of projects; - development and approval of measurement and verification plans; - access to standard tender documentation and contracts; - access to specialist technical and legal advice if required; and - coordination of program results and case studies.
+- development of a project plan, internal approvals and appropriate project governance - access and communication with the EPC service panel - preparation of tender and contract documents - management of tender processes - determining appropriate funding requirements - implementation of projects - development and approval of measurement and verification plans - access to standard tender documentation and contracts - access to specialist technical and legal advice if required - coordination of program results and case studies.